smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **Ink Blood Sister Scribe** by Emma Törzs, read 23 times

 **TOTAL**: 874 books read, with 266 unique titles.
+288 books were claimed to qualify for hard mode.
 131 books were used only once for this square.
 Skipped 23 times.
 Substituted 31 times.